selimslab/selimslab.github.io/_NOTES/arts/design/ship-it.md

 Usage is like oxygen for ideas.

-You can’t make it better until you make it work.
+You can't make it better until you make it work.

 "Release early.
 Release often.”